 Packing a Non-GMO Lunchbox

 It is back-to-school time!
 As the summer comes to an end, it is time to start thinking about what you are going to fill your kid’s lunch box with.
 Some of the most popular lunchtime snacks and foods have GMOs hidden in them.
+Other brands like Lunchables and Doritos may have organic options but these products are still far from healthy.
 With so many great alternatives out there, make sure to educate yourself on what to steer clear of and what to stock up on.
 Check out our list of concerning items and great alternatives below:

 Tuna salad is another common sandwich filling, but it might surprise you that Bumble Bee Tuna contains soybean oil, which is most often produced from GE soybeans.
 Maybe we can say something like the issues with the fishing industry such as overfishing, unnecessarily killing of other animals, and impact on marine eco-systems.
 To avoid these hidden GMOs and environmental concerns, switch to another form of protein for sandwiches.
 This might be a great opportunity to embrace Meatless Monday and explore some alternative protein sources for your family.
 If you are looking for animal protein that makes for a good salad, try whipping up some egg salad with organic pasture-raised eggs, even better if they are from a local farm.